 and liver while delivering superior image quality.

 If a provider orders an MRI, patients are encouraged to make the best,

 most convenient choice when it comes to scheduling their scan.

 Computed tomography (CT) is a widely used diagnostic imaging modality.

-CT allows us to see all the internal anatomy in greater detail than
+CT scans allow imaging of the internal anatomy in greater detail than

 general radiography.
-It produces multi-dimensional images that can be post-processed
+It produces multi-dimensional images that can be

 Ultrasounds are a form of diagnostic testing that uses high-frequency sound

 waves to produce images of soft tissue and surrounding structures.
-Trans
+Ultrasound

 Nuclear Medicine uses radioactive substances in the diagnosis and treatment